About CAVERN Check-Ins

 The CAVERN Directed Net

-CAVERN is a Directed Net, meaning that, while any network session is in operation (usually for less than an hour), all communications go through a person who serves as “Network Control” (aka “NetCon”).
+CAVERN is a Directed Network, meaning that, while any network session is in operation (usually for less than an hour), all communications are routed by a person who serves as “Network Control” (aka “NetCon“).
 Whoever is NetCon during the network session, that’s the person running the network, queueing people up in an orderly way so they don’t ‘step on’ each others’ transmissions (see Note #1).
 Basically, you don’t transmit until given the go-ahead, and if you need to interject anything, you first ask for permission as briefly as possible.
 To ask NetCon for permission to speak next, you use short phrases such as: “net control <your first name>” or “net control, comment…”.
-When NetCon says to go ahead, then you proceed with your “traffic” (i.e. your transmission or communication).
+When NetCon says to go ahead, then you proceed with your “traffic” (i.e. transmission or communication).

 CAVERN Check-In Protocol

 Check-Ins start with Group 1 (download the sample check-in script at the ‘Intro to Net Control‘ link in Note #1 above).
 When you hear NetCon call for your Group by its number: first listen for the Licensed GMRS radio operators in your group to check in (they often have a lower number and can hear more people with their higher-powered radios); then check in by the order of your CAVERN ID.
 If you’re #5 in your group, you’ll go, and #6 checks in after you, etc.